scala/scala-lang/_posts/2025-03-05-next-scala-lts-jdk.md

 We recently asked for community input on changing the JDK version used by the Scala 3 compiler.
-We now thank everyone for their input and announce the decision to switch to JDK 17 as the new minimum, starting with Scala 3.8 minor and the subsequent new LTS which will mostly likely be Scala 3.9.
+We now thank everyone for their input and announce the
+decision: **JDK 17 will be the new minimum**, starting with Scala 3.8 minor and the subsequent new LTS which will mostly likely be Scala 3.9.

 ## Why drop 8?